Reviews You Can Rely On

 Security

 In addition to the features included with each rack, we suggest purchasing an aftermarket bike lock to add an extra layer of security.
-Another factor to consider is the value of the bike racks themselves, so use a locking hitch pin to prevent the rack, with or without bikes, from being taken.
+Another factor to consider is the value of the racks itself, so use a locking hitch pin to prevent the rack, with or without bikes, from being taken.

 hitch rack - vertical hitch mount racks hold bikes vertically, hanging from the...